wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 corrupted by the attacker).
 We consider three, increasingly pessimistic trust models.

+> KT(issue#28): Here we seem to be assuming corrupted = malicious.
+Is there any
+> benefit to a more refined distinction (i.e. honest-but-curious vs malicious).
+> I suspect we would always want secure against malicious, but perhaps there are
+> settings where we are ok with security against bad behavior that is not
+> catchable during an audit.

 ### OAMC: One-Aggregator-Most-Clients

 Assume that most Clients and one Aggregator are honest and that the other Aggregator and the Collector are controlled by the attacker.
 When all Clients are honest, this corresponds to the same trust model as the base DAP protocol.
-Te degree of privacy provided (i.e., the value of `EPSILON` for pure-DP) should degrade gracefully as the number of honest Clients decreases.
+The degree of privacy provided (i.e., the value of `EPSILON` for pure-DP) for most protocols in this setting would degrade gracefully as the number of honest Clients decreases.

 ### OAOC: One-Aggregator-One-Client